bright/new-www/_posts/2018-02-09-from-react-to-react-redux-in-a-few-steps.md

 }
 ```

 This component takes two input parameters - `title` and `numbers`.
-If we want to display it in our application we need to pass these manually.
+If we want to display it in our application, we need to pass these manually.
 For example:

 ``` jsx
 <SimpleComponent title='Test' numbers={[1,2,3,4]}/>